 See Related: Best Things to Do in Rolla, Missouri

 The Arts Factory is a must-see for art lovers visiting Las Vegas.
 Located in the Historic Arts District, the Arts Factory is home to a lively community of artists, galleries, and studios.
 Visitors can explore the galleries, interact with the artists, and purchase original artwork.

 The Arts Factory also hosts a variety of events throughout the year, including open-air markets, live music, and dance performances.
 Whether you want to purchase a piece of art or enjoy the local culture, the Arts Factory is an ideal destination.
 This is a nonprofit arts organization open to the public.
 Gallery admission is free, and there is no fee to participate in the artist studios.

 40) Ethel M Botanical Cactus Garden

-The cost of visiting Ethel M Botanical Cactus Garden Las Vegas is very affordable, only $5 for adults and $3 for children.
+Visiting Ethel M Botanical Cactus Garden Las Vegas is affordable, only $5 for adults and $3 for children.
 The garden is open from 10 am to 4 pm daily.
-You can bring your own picnic lunch to enjoy in the beautiful gardens or buy lunch at one of the many restaurants in the area.
+You can bring your picnic lunch to enjoy in the beautiful gardens or buy lunch at one of the many restaurants in the area.

-The gardens are a great place to take a break from the hustle and bustle of the city and enjoy the peace and quiet of nature.
+The gardens are a great place to take a break from the hustle and bustle of the city and enjoy the quiet of nature.
 There are plenty of benches to relax on and soak up the sun.
-The cactus garden is also a great place to take children as there are plenty of activities to keep them entertained such as a playground, petting zoo, and train ride.
+The cactus garden is also a great place to take children as plenty of activities keep them entertained, such as a playground, petting zoo, and train ride.